On the Perils of Parking in Downtown Augusta

-We stared at the slope that runs through flower beds and freshly cut grass that must have spanned an entire sixteenth of a football field.
+We stared at the slope that runs through flower beds and freshly cut grass, a slope that must have spanned an entire sixteenth of a football field.
 And that was only the beginning.

 For those few who survived such an onslaught of greenery and generally beautiful views through which they had inexplicably chosen to walk, yards upon yards of paved wasteland sat waiting on the other side, the final and most difficult trial between them and their reward: the long-awaited SRP Park.

 We climbed in, and when everyone was safely on board, we began our adventure into the great unknown.
 As grateful as we were for our safe passage, it was a heartbreaking experience.
-As our game-time shuttle service rolled along that lifeless concrete desert, spanning inches upon inches of pavement, we watched in disbelief the foolhardy souls who had for some reason taken it upon themselves to walk the entire 150 yards with their own two legs.
+As our game-time shuttle service rolled along that lifeless concrete desert, spanning inches upon inches of pavement, we were soon surrounded by no less than a dozen foolhardy souls who had for some reason taken it upon themselves to walk the entire 150 yards with their own two legs.
 As we passed by the poor saps and then watched them disappear into the distance, we were overcome with pity for our fellow citizens.
 Would they ever be seen again?

 As Riverside Village continues to be developed, hopefully that kind of unparalleled bravery won’t be necessary for long.
 Unfortunately, the same parking woes continue to plague downtown Augusta, and guess what, people: It’s only going to get worse.